 Spider veins are thin veins that, as their name suggests, look like spider webs.
 They are commonly smaller in size and flatter compared to varicose veins, and can be red, blue, or purple.
 Spider veins are closer to the skin’s surface and can develop on the thighs, ankles, and legs.

 Spider veins are more common than varicose veins, however once varicose veins appear, there is a significantly greater chance of spider vein development.
 Spider veins develop due to a backup of blood, in turn causing the blood vessels to dilate below the surface of the skin.

 Don’t let veins get in the way of your life.
-Get a quick, easy and minimally invasive procedure at our Westminster wellness clinic today.
+Get a quick, easy and minimally invasive procedure at our Burbank wellness clinic today.